-2.1 Present at School (and Lateness)
+3. Attending the School (and Lateness)

 Pupils are marked present if they are in school when the register is taken.
 If a pupil leaves the school premises after registration they are still counted as present for statistical purposes.

 It is the duty of parents to ensure that children attend school on time.
 This encourages habits of good timekeeping and lessens any possible classroom disruption.